 Criminals are obtaining powerful, higher capacity weapons in greater numbers for the same reason as police and legal buyers, says David Hureau, a SUNY-Albany sociologist who studies the illegal firearms market.

 “Demand is shifting because supply is shifting,” Hureau says.
-“Bigger, badder guns are just more available on the secondary market.”
+“Bigger, badder guns” — those chambered to shoot rounds in 9mm or higher caliber, and capable of accepting magazines that hold 10 or more bullets — “are just more available on the secondary market.”

 The quintessential crime gun, from the late 1960s through the 1990s, was cheap and small.
 These weapons earned the epithet “Saturday Night Specials,” because of how often they were involved in late-night weekend carnage.